Mode in Mathematics: Definition, Formula, Types, and Examples

 How to Find Mode in Grouped Data

-1. Identify the modal class, the class interval with the highest frequency.
+1. Identify the modal class, which is the class interval with the highest frequency.

-2. Find the size of the class interval (h), which is the difference between the upper and lower limits of the modal class.
+2. Find the class width (h), which is the difference between the upper and lower limits of the modal class.

 Example: